DanteUkraine/playwright-elements/README.md

 }
 ```

-Each element created by the **$** function returns an instance of WebElement, so the code may look like this:
+Each element created using the **$** function returns an instance of WebElement.
+Your code can also be written as:

 _./pages/index.ts_
 ```ts